 Support one person who thinks on the opposing side of your own holiday views, and watch how your concrete defense of that person will leave you mentally able to override your brain’s default for ruts that held you back in past.
 The action shows you new possibilities where you may have slipped into limiting problems in past.

-Can you see how brain based recommendations here carry you beyond hopeful or positive thinking?
+Can you see how brain based recommendations here carry you to realities rooted in new hopes and pathways paved with possibilities?
 Do a few simple behaviors, and your brain does the rest for you.

 Use any one of the above brainpower tools by simply doing a related act and you’ll spark brain cell regeneration for more satisfaction.
 Or create a brain power tool of your own and then use it, in spite of troubled times.
 Scientifically speaking, these tips come from neurogenesis research on how adult brains can grow new cells or regenerate old ones.
 Worth a try?